IKACE/My-Paxos/README.md

 # MyPaxos
-A re-implementation of Paxos (Multi-Paxos).
+A re-implementation of Paxos (Multi-Paxos) on message log service.

 ## File Structure
 - acceptor.py: implementation of acceptor class